pablomartinezalvarez/glayu/README.md

 ##### Arguments
 Argument | Description
 ------------ | -------------
-`<filename>` | markdown source file.
+`<filename>` | Markdown source file.
 The file name or the file path can be provided.

 ##### Examples